Gulf Coast communities bracing for hurricane

 The National Hurricane Centre predicted a “life-threatening” storm surge along parts of the central Gulf Coast, and as much as 8in of rain could fall in some parts of the Gulf states through to late Thursday as the weather front moves over the lower Mississippi Valley.

 The storm was east-south-east of the mouth of the Mississippi River, with top sustained winds of 65mph, forecasters said.
-It was moving relatively quickly, at about 17mph.
+It was moving relatively quickly, at about 15mph.

 A storm surge warning was issued for the area stretching from Shell Beach, Louisiana, to Dauphin Island, Alabama.